Publications & Projects

 This paper delves into the relationship between spatial pressure and topical negative campaigning by parties during the 2021 German federal election.
 Focusing on four primary issue areas – economic, ecological, cultural, and Covid-19 – we question whether parties under substantial spatial pressure (those sharing significant voter bases with rivals) in a specific issue area tend to launch more attacks.
 Furthermore, we examine if these attacks predominantly target their immediate competitors.
 Employing natural language processing, we analyze 166,402 tweets from 1,228 official party accounts.
 We introduce an innovative metric for spatial pressure.
 Our findings indicate that as spatial pressure escalates, the frequency of economic and ecological attacks rises, but cultural and Covid-19 related attacks diminish.
 Notably, while parties tend to target direct competitors on economic and cultural fronts, this trend wanes for ecological and Covid-19 issues.
 The research underscores the pivotal role of issue dimensionality and party strategy in dictating the tenor of negative campaigning.
 It suggests that the influence of spatial pressure on topical negative campaigning is contingent on the specific issue at hand.

-The Evolution of Echo Chambers Across Time and Issues: A Longitudinal Analysis of German Twitter Chatter Comparing Three Crises
+The Evolution of Echo Chambers Across Time and Issues: A Longitudinal Analysis of German Twitter Chatter Comparing Three Crises (under review)

 with Jasmin Riedl and Andreas Dafnos